 Like the method, and the varied meat types and preparations, the condiment has regional influence.
 That’s why some barbecue sauces are thick, whereas others are watery; why some sauce is red, while others are more yellow; or why some are sweet, and others are spicy.
 This is another reason why barbecue sauce is so wonderful—its diversity.
 With all due respect to Heinz and Hunt’s, ketchup is, well, ketchup.
 Not so with barbecue sauce!
 As a result, you can have a completely different gastronomic experience, sometimes within the same meal, simply by using a different regional sauce.

-Just ahead of the 4th of July, Google mapped out the most popular BBQ sauce searches by state:
+In advance of last year’s 4th of July holiday, Google mapped out the most popular BBQ sauce searches by state:

-There are a lot of low-carb, no sugar, and keto BBQ sauce searches, but there are also some region-specific queries (including Korean BBQ).
-Of the traditional American barbecue sauce styles, white barbecue sauce and Carolina barbecue sauce have the best showing—but they’re all worth knowing, and making at home.
+There were a lot of low-carb, no sugar, and keto BBQ sauce searches, but there were also some region-specific queries (including Korean BBQ).
+Of the traditional American barbecue sauce styles, white barbecue sauce and Carolina barbecue sauce had the best showing—but they’re all worth knowing, and making at home.

 Whichever sauce you go with, a heat-resistant silicone brush makes it easy to apply (without the risk of leaving bristles behind).

-As we slide ever farther toward the end of summer and cook-out season, I’d suggest kicking your meal up a notch by including a few types of sauce for the enjoyment of your guests (make the most of limited BBQ time, you know?).
+As we ease into summer and prime cook-out season, I’d suggest kicking your meal up a notch by including a few types of sauce to maximize everyone’s enjoyment.
 And if you really want to impress, try making your own.
 Here are several regionally inspired ideas:

 When the average American who resides in a place outside of any of the regions specified by this article thinks of barbecue sauce, there’s a solid chance they’re thinking of the stuff made famous in Kansas City.
 It’s sweet, tomatoey, and fairly thick.
 Overall, it’s the stuff that put barbecue sauce on the map.
 Get the Kansas City Barbecue Sauce recipe.

-Kansas City BBQ Sauce Variety Pack, 4 for $39.99 on Amazon
+Kansas City BBQ Sauce Variety Pack, 4 for $42.99 from Amazon

 Sample some of KC's best sauces from Arthur Bryant's, Gates, Cowtown, and Jack Stack Barbecue.
 Basting brush included.